White genocide conspiracy theory: Criticism and resistance

 White genocide is a myth based on false science, false history, and hatred.
-White people are not dying out, will not die out, and are not facing extermination.
+White people are not dying out, and are not facing extermination.
 White supremacists claim that diversity is equivalent to white genocide.
 Scholars describe white supremacists as fabricating paranoid claims that their survival as a race is threatened, for example by, "individualism, celibacy, feminism and other forms of sex-role confusion, misplaced environmentalism, and white demonization and guilt," all of which are claimed to promote reproductive failure.

 White genocide conspiracy theory frames evidence of declining birth rates in support of extremist views and calls to violence.
 White supremacists are successfully constructing false narratives of genocide to incite violence at an increasing rate.
-Literature propounding the white genocide conspiracy theory has incited violence; The Turner Diaries, for instance, is responsible for inciting many violent crimes, including those of Timothy McVeigh and Eric Harris.
 The US Republican Party as led by Donald Trump has repeatedly and openly courted white supremacists and endorsed the falsehoods they promote, including those of white genocide.

-In October 2016, Sanjiv Bhattacharya analyzed the belief in the conspiracy theory amongst the alt-right.
-While considering the prospect that non-Hispanic whites will be less than 50% of the US population by 2044; Bhattacharya, a British journalist, pointed out the racist hypocrisy in the statement "Diversity equals white genocide", discussing how the "alt right loves to evoke genocide while harbouring Holocaust deniers".
+In October 2016, British journalist Sanjiv Bhattacharya analyzed the belief in the conspiracy theory amongst the alt-right.
+While considering the prospect that non-Hispanic whites will be less than 50% of the US population by 2044; Bhattacharya pointed out the racist hypocrisy in the statement "Diversity equals white genocide", discussing how the "alt right loves to evoke genocide while harbouring Holocaust deniers".

 Around the Christmas period of 2016, George Ciccariello-Maher, an American political scientist, satirically tweeted "All I Want for Christmas is White Genocide".
 As a result of the ensuing controversy, Ciccariello-Maher resigned from his job as an associate professor of politics and global studies at Drexel University.
 Ciccariello-Maher continued to strongly oppose the conspiracy theory, claiming that it was "invented by white supremacists and used to denounce everything from inter-racial relationships to multicultural policies."
 He has labelled the concept as a "figment of the racist imagination" and claimed that "it should be mocked."